-- · The authority has been in existence since before 1st April 2014 - In relation to the preceding financial year (2016/17), the external auditor has not: - issued a public interest report in respect of the authority or any entity connected with it - made a statutory recommendation to the authority, relating to the authority or any entity connected with it - issued an advisory notice under paragraph 1(1) of Schedule 8 to the Audit and Accountability Act 2014 ("the Act"), and has not withdrawn the notice - · commenced judicial review proceedings under section 31(1) of the Act - made an application under section 28(1) of the Act for a declaration that an item of account is unlawful, and the application has not been withdrawn nor has the court refused to make the declaration - The court has not declared an item of account unlawful after a person made an appeal under section 28(3) of the Act.
+- The authority was in existence on 1st April 2016 - In relation to the preceding financial year (2018/19), the external auditor has not: - · issued a public interest report in respect of the authority or any entity connected with it - · made a statutory recommendation to the authority, relating to the authority or any entity connected with it - issued an advisory notice under paragraph 1(1) of Schedule 8 to the Local Audit and Accountability Act 2014 ("the Act"), and has not withdrawn the notice - commenced judicial review proceedings under section 31(1) of the Act - made an application under section 28(1) of the Act for a declaration that an item of account is unlawful, and the application has not been withdrawn nor has the court refused to make the declaration - · The court has not declared an item of account unlawful after a person made an appeal under section 28(3) of the Act.

-If you are able to confirm that the above statements apply and that the authority neither received gross income. nor incurred gross expenditure, exceeding £25,000, then the Certificate of Exemption can be signed and submitted to the external auditor.
+If you are able to confirm that the above statements apply and that the authority neither received gross income, nor incurred gross expenditure, exceeding £25,000, then the Certificate of Exemption can be signed and a copy submitted to the external auditor either by email or by post (not both).

-The Annual Internal Audit Report, Annual Governance Statement, Annual Accounting Statements, an analysis of variances and the bank reconciliation plus the information required by Regulation 15 (2), Accounts and Audit Regulations 2015 including the period for the exercise of public rights still need to be fully completed and, along with a copy of this certificate, published on a public website before 2 July 2018.
-By signing this certificate you are also confirming that this will be done.
+The Annual Internal Audit Report, Annual Governance Statement, Accounting Statements, an analysis of variances and the bank reconciliation plus the information required by Regulation 15 (2), Accounts and Audit Regulations 2015 including the period for the exercise of public rights still need to be fully completed and, along with a copy of this certificate, published on a public website before 1 July 2020.
+By signing this certificate you are also confirming that you are aware of this requirement.